The Dangers of Drinking and Swimming Cold Water

 Phases of Immersion

-To figure out why some cold water deaths happen quickly, while others take hours, you should be aware of the four phases of cold water immersion, what occurs during every one of them, and why it happens.
+To understand why some cold water deaths occur quickly while others take hours, you should be aware of the four phases of cold water immersion, what occurs during each one, and why it happens.

 Phase 1: Cold Shock